vrtmrz/obsidian-tagfolder/README.md

 #### Merge redundant combinations
-When this feature is enabled, a/b and b/a are merged into a/b if there is no intermediates.
+When this feature is enabled, a/b and b/a are merged into a/b if there are no intermediates.

 #### Do not simplify empty folders
 Keep empty folders, even if they can be simplified.